ICCM-EU/BOF/README.md

 # BOF
 Birds of a feather flock together: this is a software that can be used for proposing BOF topics and for voting on them

+You can try a demo at https://bof.demo.solidcharity.com, with user `admin` and password `secret`.
+It is being reset each night automatically.

 # Installation

 ## Via Vagrant… (with Ansible in the background)